LenaGDev/LenaGDev/README.md

 ## Hello!
 I’m Helena 🩷

-🎓 Student of Systems Analysis and Development  .
+🎓 Student of Systems Analysis and Development.

 🌐 Focused on web, mobile, and data development, also exploring back-end.

 🔧 Building projects to improve my skills.

 📚 I love reading, ☕ enjoy coffee, and 🐱 am passionate about cats.

 🤝 Looking for study partners to grow together!
 ##